Origen of Alexandria came up with the idea first.

 Others, like Evelyn Underhill, expand upon it (Underhill proposed a five-stage model of awakening, purification, illumination, dark night of the soul, and the unitive life).
 Even in our time, Robert Davis Hughes' splendid study of the spiritual life, Beloved Dust, uses the threefold way, although with the metaphor of waves crashing on the shore to suggest a cyclical, rather than linear, way of approaching the stages.

-After all, purification (in Greek, katharsis) suggests a kind of spiritual detoxification, a process of letting go of anything that stands in the way of growth in grace–a logical starting point for any serious exploration of contemplation.
-This leads to illumination (theoria), or contemplation proper, where the cleansed soul is now open to beholding the beauty of the divine mystery; a process which in turn releases into perfection or union (theosis), a profound, graced state of nonduality where God and the created soul are “not-two.”
+There's nothing sacrosanct about the threefold way; it is not found in the Bible (unless you accept Origen's rather fanciful interpretation of entire books as carrying symbolic meaning).
+I think it has had such currency in the tradition for so long simply because it is a useful way of mapping the life.
+After all, purification (in Greek, katharsis) suggests a kind of spiritual detoxification, a process of letting go of anything that stands in the way of growth in grace--a logical starting point for any serious exploration of contemplation.
+This leads to illumination (theoria), or contemplation proper, where the cleansed soul is now open to beholding the beauty of the divine mystery; a process which in turn releases into perfection or union (theosis), a profound, graced state of nonduality where God and the created soul are "not-two."

 As Meister Eckhart so eloquently described it, "The eye with which I see God is exactly the same eye with which God sees me.
 My eye and God's eye are one eye, one seeing, one knowledge and one love" (Sermon 16).